mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 Shipping speed might increase slightly, although this is less significant as TinyPilot already ships 90% of orders within one business day.

 The downside is that a 3PL will inevitably increase complexity.
-Right now, our customer service experience is excellent because when a customer emails us, they're speaking directly to a TinyPilot employee who probably assembled, packed, and shipped their particular device.
-The same employee has the power to check shipping status, cancel orders, and arrange returns.
+Right now, our customer service experience is excellent because when a customer emails us, they're speaking directly to a TinyPilot employee.
+Chances are, the same employee assembled, packed, or shipped their particular device.
+The employee is highly knowledgeable about the product and has the power to check shipping status, cancel orders, and arrange returns.

 If there's a problem with an order that a 3PL vendor fulfilled, a TinyPilot customer support rep will have to check with our point of contact at the 3PL vendor.
 They'll probably have to talk to someone else, who probably has to talk to someone else, etc.